 ESL Department

-As a part of the Language Arts Division, the Cypress College ESL Department offers a sequence of credit courses that prepares non-native English speakers for success in their college courses across the campus.
-The core courses are academically rigorous and academically-oriented in order to prepare students for ESL 110 C, our transfer-level composition course equivalent to English 100 C, degrees, transfer, certificate programs, and other academic goals.
+As a part of the Language Arts Division, the Cypress College ESL Department offers a sequence of credit courses that prepares multilingual learners of English for success in their college courses across the campus.
+The core courses are academically rigorous and academically-oriented in order to prepare students for ESL 110 C, our transfer-level composition course equivalent to English C1000, degrees, transfer, certificate programs, and other academic goals.

 Our ESL courses help you transfer!

-All courses in the ESL sequence have some form of transferability.
+All courses in the ESL sequence have some form of transferability to the University of California (UC) and California State University (CSU) systems:

 • ESL 110 C, the highest-level ESL course, is a transfer-level composition course that fulfills Written Communication transfer and degree requirements for the UC, CSU, and Cypress College.
-It is fully equivalent to ENG 100 C. ESL 110 C fulfills IGETC 1A, CSU A2, and the Cypress College Native degree A1 requirements.
+It is fully equivalent to ENG C1000.
+ESL 110 C fulfills CalGETC and the Cypress College Native degree A1 requirements.

-• ESL 109 C and ESL 108 C fulfill the CSU C2 and Cypress College Native C2 degree Humanities requirement.
+• ESL 109 C and ESL 108 C fulfill CalGETC and Cypress College Native C2 degree Humanities requirement.

 • ESL 107 C, ESL 106 C, and ESL 105 C all have CSU elective transferability.